HappiApi/DAAD/Guard/maybe_useful.md

 Convex Polygon - No interior angle > 180 deg
 Concave Polygon - At least one interior angle > 180 deg
 Simple: the boundary of the polygon does not cross itself.
 All convex polygons are simple.

+### Our Algorithm (so-far)

+1.Triangulate The Polygon
+2.Colour Vertices of Polygon
+3.Compute star-shaped polygon
+4.Find a point in Kernel of polygon
+5.For each star polygon find visibility polygon from the point found above
+6.If a visibility polygon is overlapped entirely (proper subset) then remove guard.